Where I stand on the issues

 “I am a scientist by trade, professionally trained to research & assess all available data, and make reasoned, logical decisions based on that data.
 I will study every issue, listen to all sides and act as my conscience dictates.
 Governing is a balancing act and I will do my best to honor our obligations while taking steps to strengthen our economy, workforce and support for the most vulnerable, namely seniors, veterans and the special needs community.
 I have a vision for Kentucky where we work together to solve the problems of health care, wages, affordable education, opportunity and economic prosperity for all.
 My diverse professional background has well-prepared me for this leadership opportunity.
 My commitment to the voters is that I will use my energy and abilities everyday to improve the lives of my constituents and for the people of Kentucky.” ~ Al Gentry

 Education improvement should always be one of the state’s top priorities.
 A combination of adequate funding that provides our children with modern resources and the ability to hire & retain top-notch teachers, coupled with strong oversight policy that maximizes spending efficiency & accountability is a must.
+Accountability not only applies to our school leaders and administrators, but also to our students when it comes to personal responsibility and treatment of others.
+Deviant and disrespectful behavior must be punished, and strong performance awarded.
+Good effort resulting in poor performance must be recognized and corrected.
 Al will fight to protect teacher compensation, strengthen policies that govern special ed, and will advocate for an added focus on teaching personal health & fitness.

 Kentucky rates near the bottom in many health categories including cancer, heart disease, respiratory illness, and diabetes, and we must sharpen our focus on greatly improving healthcare coverage for our population, as well as instituting common-sense environmental policy that protects our citizens from widespread exposure to polluted drinking water and poor air quality.
 Al is a Hydrogeologist & former private consultant in the environmental industry, is a current active member of the national Council of Environmental Legislators, and will always advocate for logical environmental policy that protects human health without eliminating industry.